zhongl/scala-with-cats/src/pages/type-classes/anatomy.md

 "A string".toJson
 ```

-This means that users will have to explicitly import at least the instances for the built-in types (which we cannot modify).
+This means that users will have to explicitly import at least the instances for the built-in types (for which we cannot modify the companion objects).

 ```scala mdoc
 import JsonWriter.given